cphaneuf/inter_rater_reliability/README.md

 </code></pre>

 ## CONTACT
 If you have any questions about the use of this program, or its generalizable functionality, please contact its developer Camille Phaneuf (cphaneuf@umich.edu).
+To cite PhaneufJuhaszKruger2019.pdf, please use:

+Juhasz, D., Phaneuf, C.V., & Kruger, D. J. (2019, March).
+The need for TLC (tender loving cell phone): comparing cell phone attitudes, experiences, and behaviors in undergraduates.
+Poster, International Convention for Psychological Science, Paris, France.

+The authors (Camille Phaneuf, cphaneuf@umich.edu; Dora Juhasz, djuhasz@umich.edu; Dr. Daniel Kruger, kruger@umich.edu) are happy to discuss this work, and will update this README when a preprint of this project is available.